-Each applicant for a judicial or chief public defender position shall obtain and complete an application for appointment provided by the Council and shall comply with all the requirements therein.
-Such application may request such information as deemed appropriate to a determination of qualification for office, including but not limited to the following: family and marital history; bar and/or judicial discipline history; criminal record; involvement as a party in litigation; credit history; physical and mental condition and history; community activities; academic and employment history; military record; and representative clientele.
+Each applicant for a judicial or the public defender position shall obtain and complete an application for appointment provided by the Council and shall comply with all the requirements therein.
+Such application may request such information as deemed appropriate to a determination of qualification for office, including but not limited to the following: family and marital history for the purpose of identifying possible conflicts of interest; bar and/or judicial discipline history; criminal record; involvement as a party in litigation; credit history; physical and mental ability to perform the duties of the office; community activities; academic and employment history; legal and litigation experience; military record; representative clientele; and possible conflicts of interest.